chenxinye/mhodlr/docs/source/api_ref.rst

 .. code:: matlab

-    The function is calculation of add or minus for HODLR matrix A and B.
+    The function is used for the operation of summation or subtraction for HODLR matrix A and B.

     Parameters
     --------------------